 - raw in salads or on sandwiches or wraps

 - braised, boiled, or sautéed

 Another idea is to sauté fresh garlic and onions in extra-virgin olive oil until soft, then add collard greens and continue to sauté until they reach the desired tenderness.

-Frying collard greens in bacon fat or lard, or overcooking them, can create a strong and bitter sulfur taste.
+Avoid frying collard greens in bacon fat or lard or overcooking them, as these can create a strong and bitter sulfur taste.

-Adding black-eyed peas and brown rice gives a healthier version of a southern favorite.
+Adding black-eyed peas and brown rice gives a more healthful version of a southern favorite.

 Collard green chips

-People who are taking blood-thinners, such as Coumadin or warfarin, should not suddenly increase or decrease their intake of foods containing vitamin K, as it plays a major role in blood clotting.
+People who use blood-thinners, such as Coumadin or warfarin, should not suddenly increase or decrease their intake of foods containing vitamin K, as it plays a major role in blood clotting.

 The most important factor in achieving good health and avoiding disease is the overall diet, not a specific food item.
 Choose collard greens as part of a varied diet with plenty of fresh fruit and vegetables.